- • Central nervous system (CNS) or ophthalmic signs

 Acute syphilitic meningitis is the earliest symptomatic subtype

-and often accompanies the ...
+and often accompanies the rash of ...